ravelin-community/terraform-provider-ravelin/docs/data-sources/gsudo_escalations.md

 This data source is useful for internal usage at Ravelin Technologies.
-It opens a list of IAM yaml files which describe user access to our platform & tools.
+It opens a list of IAM yaml files which describe user access to our platform & tools to retrieve escalation access for gsudo users.

 -> **Note** This data source is for internal use only.